Do I Need an External Conservatory Door?

 When planning a new conservatory, many people get confused about the type of door they must have between the home and the new addition or whether a door is even necessary at all.
 Hopefully, this article will clear that up by addressing some of the myths about homes and conservatory door planning and building requirements.

-It’s important to offer some reassurance here, as a conservatory is viewed these days as a permissible development.
+It’s important to offer some reassurance here, as conservatories are now considered permissible development.
 This means that, as long as you follow some basic guidelines, you’re unlikely to run into any issues.
-Before installing new doors in your conservatory – or replacing existing ones – it’s important to do some research.
+Before installing new doors in your conservatory - or replacing existing ones - it’s important to do some research.

 Most conservatories are exempt from most parts of the Building Regulations provided they keep the external grade dividing doors.
-Should you wish to renew the doors with newer ones, then the doors have to comply with part L of the Building Regulations even though the conservatory doesn’t.
+However, if you wish to replace the doors with newer ones, they must comply with part L of the Building Regulations, even though the conservatory doesn’t.
 A FENSA or CERTASS registered window and door installer (most respected installers have these accreditations) will help you with this.

 diving doors conservatories

-You may need to scale back your design so that your conservatory falls in line with regulations imposed by your local authority.
-If your proposed structure will occupy more than 50% of the land that falls within the curtilage of your home, planning permission will be refused.
+You may need to scale back your design so that your conservatory meets regulations imposed by your local authority.
+If your proposed structure will occupy more than 50% of the land within your home's curtilage, planning permission will be refused.

 Your new room is somewhere you’ll spend time in often.
-A conservatory, if well designed, will function as an extension of your home, which means you’ll most likely use it to relax or for entertaining friends.
+A conservatory, if well designed, will function as an extension of your home, which means you’ll most likely use it to relax or entertain friends.
 Heating this space will, therefore, be one of your most important considerations.

 What restrictions do building or planning regulations impose when looking for the most efficient way to keep your structure warm?
 As long as your heating system is independent and fitted with separate temperature controls, it should comply with relevant regulations.